-Alyson offers day-long and half-day school visits for students in third grade through high school, which include a series of 45-to-60-minute, interactive presentations focused on inclusion, dis/ability, neurodiversity, difference, and friendship.
+Alyson offers school visits for students in third grade through eighth grade, which include interactive presentations and writing workshops.
 Alyson’s experience as an educator and her own challenges with scoliosis, body image, disordered eating, and ADHD inform her presentations.
-Alyson helps every student to build confidence, find their voice, and develop sensitivity for others.
+Alyson helps students to build confidence, find their voice, and develop sensitivity for others.

 “From start to finish, Alyson had the students on the edge of their seats.
 They were riveted by her and felt comfortable sharing their own personal experiences, journeys and struggles.
 By the time their program with Alyson was over, it was clear she’d helped them tap into a new level of personal empathy that will inform the way they treat others and themselves going forward.
 Parents and other visiting adults were inspired by her story and presence.
 Alyson is dynamic, sensitive, and more than capable of holding very inspirational and high-level discussions among students of all ages.
 We can’t wait to welcome her back to our school next year.” — Stephanie Tankel, Director of Education, Washington Hebrew Congregation in Washington, D.C.